VentGrey/Epitaph/README.md

 - Simple animations on windows powered by picom
 - A simple `dmenu` application menu with icons
 - Compact workspaces
+-
-- Polybar indicators for:
+- Polybar / Lemonbar indicators for:
   - CPU use percentage
   - Memory use in GiB
   - Calendar + Hour in a simple format
   - Battery / AC Adapter indicator
   - Pulseaudio indicator
+  - Music indicator (Polybar Only)
-  - Spotify music indicator
+  - SSID indicator (Lemonbar Only)
-  - Systray
+  - Systray (Polybar Only)
 - Doom One colorscheme (Taken from DT's [xmobar config](https://gitlab.com/dwt1/dtos-configs/-/blob/main/etc/skel/.config/xmobar/xmobarrc))
 - Very tiny POSIX Shell power manager
 - An integrated script for wallpaper slideshows